Editor’s note: This article was last updated on 15 June, 2022 to include more up-to-date stats and information about Xamarin and React Native.

 React Native has a pretty good amount of support out there.
 You can easily find a lot of learning material as well or developers on forums or QA sites like Stack Overflow to ask for support whenever you need any help.

 For Xamarin, support is quite limited.
-However, Microsoft provides some free Xamarin courses and learning paths to help you get started.
+However, Microsoft provides a solid documentation and some free Xamarin courses and learning paths to help you get started.

 When choosing a cross-platform development tool, there is no one-size-fits-all option.
 Both Xamarin and React Native have proven successful in building great mobile apps.
 Your specific needs and preferences determine which framework is best for you.